Best-Selling Science Fiction Author Ursula K. Le Guin Is Dead At 88

 Advertisement

-Mary Robinette Kowal, a puppeteer and author of Shades Of Milk And Honey, wrote, "I'm sitting in an airport crying.
+Mary Robinette Kowal, a puppeteer and author of Shades of Milk and Honey, wrote, "I'm sitting in an airport crying.
 Ursula Le Guin.
 You have taken my words with you."

 John Scalzi, former president of Science Fiction and Fantasy Writers of America, just wrote, "God damn it."